 Bring out the Who Hash & Roast Beast: Songs Trending Up

 This already jaunt-sodden medieval tune has been heated up and supersaturated with jaunt.
 The lyrics are about drinking and doing questionable stuff in public, so this is truly an everyman’s tune.
-It’s actually dangerous to listen to this track when you’re over-caffeinated or already in a cheery mood, because it will raise your jaunt levels to critical mass.
-That’s what this song is bringing to the table: it’s like snorting a line of pure, uncut Christmas.
+It’s actually dangerous to listen to this track when you’re over-caffeinated or already in a cheery mood, because it will raise your jaunty levels to critical mass.
+That’s what this song is bringing to the table: it’s like snorting a line of pure, uncut Christmas jaunt.

 Pretty vanilla choice, hmm?
 This song is insidious.
 It’s mellow, almost soporific vibe and minor-key tonality lull the listener to sleep.
 But there’s more.
 The lyrics of this song are just raw.
 They read like Black Sabbath’s eponymous track or something from Slayer.
 The gist is that a mother is trying to lull her baby son to sleep as well as tell him goodbye because he’s about to be killed along with all other male children in Bethlehem on the orders of Herod.
 If The Gloucestershire Wassail had a polar opposite, it would be this.
 Raw.